How to Stain a Wooden Deck

 Step 2: Creating a Plan

-Determine a starting and stopping point for easy entry onto and exit off of deck.
-This will eliminate any possibilities of being trapped in a corner of the deck while stain dries.
+Determine a starting and stopping point for easy entry onto and exit off of the deck.
+This will eliminate any possibilities of being trapped in a corner of the deck while your stain dries.

 Step 3: Protect Exterior Walls

-Add painter’s tape along area to where exterior wall meets top of deck.
-The painter’s tape will protect walls from application of stain to deck.
+Add painter's tape along areas where exterior wall meets the top of your deck.
+The painter's tape will protect walls from application of stain to deck.

 Step 4: Add Stain to Tray

-Add drop cloth to area of deck intended to be stained last.
+Add a drop cloth to the area of your deck intended to be stained last.
 Place paint-pad tray and gallon of stain on drop cloth.
 Stir stain using paint stirrer to ensure it's properly mixed.
 Pour stain into paint-pad tray.

 Step 5: Attach Pole to Paint Pad

 Screw paint pole into back of paint pad.
-Ensure tight fit for best application.
+Ensure a tight fit for best application.

 Step 6: Stain Deck With Paint Pad

-Dip paint pad into tray, apply solid coat of stain to entire surface of deck.
-Once surface is complete, apply stain to sides of deck with paint pad.
-TIP: If paint pad doesn’t cover inside spaces between boards, use a 1” paintbrush for proper coverage.
+Dip paint pad into your tray, and apply a solid coat of stain to the entire surface of your deck.
+Once the surface is complete, apply stain to the sides of your deck with paint pad.
+TIP: If the paint pad doesn't cover inside spaces between boards, use a 1” paintbrush for proper coverage.
 Allow 24 hours for stain to dry before placing furniture on deck.